+Beyond that, there are specific products that appreciate in value as time goes on; so it’s actually better to buy them second-hand than off the shelf at a chain retailer.
 So, before you fill up your shopping cart (yet again) with straight-out-of-the-factory wares, consider this list of items you should never buy new.

+Not into the made-for-Instagram, quote-on-canvas colorful wall hangings that seem to exist in the homes of almost every 20-something?
+Good, because it turns out investing in real oil paintings and vintage portraits are significantly more worth it.
 “If you love patina and provenance, and the work of masters such as Johannes Vermeer, Rembrandt, and van Gogh, then 1stdibs makes the art hunt and finding oil paintings in the likes of those artists a delight.
 They are a reputable source, where authenticity is verified,” says Heather Basso of Studio H Interiors.
 “We love using real materials with history in the homes we create.
 Experiencing luxury is a visual journey for us, and real paintings show age through a chip here or there, or through a yellowed canvas, rather than a stark white reproduction.
 No two people are born alike, and our interiors should hold true to this same philosophy.”

 Coffee Table Books

 One thing SwatchPop! co-founder Kristen Yonson never buys new for her home?
 Coffee table books—mostly decorative pieces that act as the finishing touch for an unadorned corner of your living room or bedroom.